OpenSlides/openslides-datastore-service/docs/development.md

 ## Development-exclusive tools

-If the variable `DATASTORE_ENABLE_DEV_ENVIRONMENT` is set inside the docker container, the datastore runs in development mode.
+If the variable `OPENSLIDES_DEVELOPMENT` is set inside the docker container, the datastore runs in development mode.
 This is the case by default if you use the `dc.dev.yml` setup (see the `environment` section for the `writer`).
 Again, this currently has only an influence on the writer.

+In development mode, all passwords (e.g. for the database) default to `openslides`.

 In development mode, the route `truncate_db` is available in the writer. <b>This will truncate the entire database and erase all data without confirmation, so use with caution.</b> Example curl call: